gabygalv/gabygalv/README.md

-# Hi there, I'm Gaby Galvan
+# Hi there, I'm Gaby

-I recently completed Flatiron School's emersive software engineering program

 ### Connect with me: